 Join XR Cambridge

 Welcome to XR Cambridge!
-On this page, we'll show you how you can get involved in XR Cambridge, by coming along to a General Meeting and finding your way in from here.
-If you have any questions or would like a friendly XR Cambridge buddy to help you settle in, email us on firstname.lastname@example.org
+On this page, we'll show you how you can get involved in XR Cambridge, by coming along to one of our actions, events or meetings and finding your way from there.
+If you have any questions or would like a friendly XR Cambridge buddy to help you settle in, email us on email@example.com